Unique Parallel Decomposition in Branching and Weak Bisimulation Semantics: Uniqueness

-In this case, either the multiplicity of $\primp$ in $\dcd[1]$ exceeds the multiplicity of $\primp$ in $\dcd[2]$ by at least $2$, or the difference in multiplicities is $1$ but there is another indecomposable $\primq$, distinct from $\primp$, in $\dcd[1]$.
+\paragraph{Case 1: $\dcd[1]$ and $\dcd[2]$ are too far apart} In this case, either the multiplicity of $\primp$ in $\dcd[1]$ exceeds the multiplicity of $\primp$ in $\dcd[2]$ by at least $2$, or the difference in multiplicities is $1$ but there is another indecomposable $\primq$, distinct from $\primp$, in $\dcd[1]$.
 We argue that $\dcd[1]$ has a predecessor $\dc[d']$ in which $\primp$ occurs more often than in any predecessor of $\dcd[2]$, while, on the other hand, the choice of a minimal counterexample implies that every predecessor of $\dcd[1]$ is also a predecessor of $\dcd[2]$.
-(The arguments leading to a contradiction in this case are analogous to the arguments in the proof in \cite{LO05}; the only difference is the use of the ordering $\dord$ instead of $\ord$.)
+(The arguments leading to a contradiction in this case are analogous to the arguments in the proof in \cite{LO05}; the only important difference is the use of the ordering $\dord$ instead of $\ord$.)